Which course for Genealogists?

 - The University of Dundee offers online modular courses in family history and local history, with a Postgraduate Certificate, a Postgraduate Diploma and a Masters.
 At present AGRA does not provide an exemption to Dundee graduates but may do so in the future.
 Read a review here by Sylvia Valentine

 - Pharos Tutors is an independent online course provider.
 There is a wide selection of stand-alone short courses and together with the Society of Genealogists, a programme of modules leading to the unaccredited Family History Skills & Strategies (Intermediate) certificate.
 This can be followed by an Advanced Certificate and AGRA is involved in the assessment process for this.
-Holders of the Advanced Family History Skills & Strategies Certificate receive some exemption from the assessment process for potential members of AGRA.
+Holders of the Advanced Family History Skills & Strategies Certificate receive some exemption from the assessment process for potential Associates and Members of AGRA.
 Read a review of the Intermediate course by Sharon Grant

 - The Society of Genealogists runs a series of lectures, workshops and face to face courses throughout the year.
 The Society’s few distance learning courses are taught in conjunction with Pharos Tutors (see above).
 The Society’s two-stage Evening Skills course, which requires attendance in London, prepares the student to take the IHGS Higher Certificate.